 - A tertiary student or a recent graduate in a relevant discipline at a University or TAFE

 - Eligible to volunteer in Australia (if you hold a visa or asylum seekers awaiting decision on the application, you may still be able to volunteer, please visit www.volunteeringvictoria.org.au for more information)

-- Read details of the internship via the links above nd check with your educational institution to see if an internship with RedR Australia will fulfil your learning requirements.
+- Read details of the internship via the links above nd check with your educational institution to see if an internship with RedR Australia will fulfill your learning requirements.